emqx/blog/en/202307/the-smart-manufacturing-revolution.md

 ## IIoT Connectivity for Smart Manufacturing with EMQX

-EMQ provides [Neuron](https://www.emqx.com/en/products/neuronex), a lightweight connectivity server for industrial dataops and data-centric automation, tightly integrated with our industry-leading [MQTT broker](https://www.emqx.io/).
+EMQ provides [Neuron](https://www.emqx.com/en/products/neuronex), a lightweight connectivity server for industrial dataops and data-centric automation, tightly integrated with our industry-leading MQTT Broker.
 Neuron provides several significant benefits for smart manufacturing, simplifying IIoT connectivity, enhancing data integration, and enabling real-time communication and analytics.

 If you are a smart manufacturer, [EMQX](https://www.emqx.com/en/products/emqx) and Neuron can help with: